Powerful programs to educate and entertain

 We will take audiences on an unforgettable journey of discovery and inquiry into California’s past, present and possible future environments using five interwoven media programs:

 - The Changing Places Initiative is a package of films and video podcasts created for selected state and national parks in California.
 The films tell remarkable stories of environmental change in some of California’s most extraordinary places.
-Produced as standalone and companion programs to the public television documentary, the films are planned for release in park visitor centers beginning in fall 2013.
+Produced as standalone and companion programs to the public television documentary, the films are planned for release in park visitor centers beginning in spring 2014.

 - The Educational Website was created as a tool to increase public understanding of environmental change and foster meaningful connections with California’s natural environment.
 Through unparalleled access to high definition video, animations, images, maps and social networking capabilities, the website will provide opportunities for personal engagement in the life of California’s changing natural systems.